Kenji Nomura

 Kenji Nomura (乃村 健次, Nomura Kenji) is a Japanese voice actor from Okayama Prefecture affiliated with Aoni Production.
-Known for playing characters large in size, he has starring roles in anime shows, including Mitsunori Kugayama in Genshiken, Chairman Harabote in Kinnikuman: Ultimate Muscle, Lorenzo in Ristorante Paradiso, Gilles de Rais in Drifters.
+Known for playing characters large in size, he has starring roles in anime shows, including Mitsunori Kugayama in Genshiken, Chairman Harabote in Kinnikuman: Ultimate Muscle, Lorenzo in Ristorante Paradiso, and Gilles de Rais in Drifters.
 He also voices in a bunch of supporting roles in anime series including Battle Spirits, First Love Limited, Jormungand, Kanokon, Valkyria Chronicles, Yes!
 PreCure5, and Yu-Gi-Oh!
 5D's.
 He voices several villain characters in One Piece.